MaddHatt-PM/codepath-capstone--grade-tracker/sprint-planning.md

 ## Task Bank (Separated by Dependency)
 ### Hard Required Features
-[1] Project setup
+DONE [1] Project setup
-[1] Initial UI pass for course.
+DONE [1] Initial UI pass for course.
-[0] Initial UI pass to settings screen from NavBar element.
+DONE [0] Initial UI pass to settings screen from NavBar element.
-[0] Initial UI pass to create course from NavBar element (popover).
+DONE [0] Initial UI pass to create course from NavBar element (popover).
-[2] Prototype database generator
+DONE [4] CoreData models for courses, weight groups, assignments, and notes.
-[4] CoreData models for courses, weight groups, assignments, and notes.
+DONE [4] Setup initializers and extension methods for all CoreData Entities DONE [2] Prototype database generator
 [4] Initial UI pass for demo database.

-[0] Settings button to reset database to empty
+[0] Settings button to reset database to empåty
 [0] Settings button to reset database to prototype data
 [2] Prototype data for SwiftUI Previews for course, weight groups, assignments, and notes.
 [1] Figure out how to call save() on CoreData entity by static reference to Context.